-Our proposed method, which leverages pre-training for fingerprinting is motivated by the above principles.
-The fingerprinting training specializes the model in a signal associated with behavioral attributes, which is also key to accurate stress prediction.
-Specifically, we employ 3D convolutional networks and a Transformer architecture to learn a fingerprinting function, by propagating a sequence of rs-fMRI through a model.
+In our work, we employ 3D convolutional networks and Transformer architecture to learn a fingerprinting function, by propagating a sub-sequence of rs-fMRI through a model.
 The model, named MetricFMRI, outputs a vector that holds functional connectivity information and serves as a learning-based alternative to the traditional functional connectivity matrices computed with Pearson's correlation.
-The model optimizes a triplet loss function, that maximizes the similarity of vectors propagated from sequences of the same subject, while minimizing the similarity of vectors propagated from sequences of different subjects.
+The model optimizes a triplet loss function, that maximizes the similarity of vectors propagated from sub-sequences of the same subject, while minimizing the similarity of vectors propagated from sub-sequences of different subjects.

 The MetricFMRI scheme operates as follows: we first train the model with self-supervision to solve an auto-encoding task of reconstruction of sequences of fMRI frames.
 Next, we optimize the model with the triplet training approach, using three scans that are denoted by "anchor", "positive" and "negative".
 The "anchor" and "positive" are related to the same subject, and the "negative" is sampled randomly from a different subject.
 The goal of this training phase is to teach the model to produce representations that are unique for different subjects.
 Following this training phase, the model provides representations that are a de-facto fingerprint of different individuals.
-We then leverage the pre-trained model for a target task, by fine-tuning its weights with supervision.
+Finally, we leverage the pre-trained model for a target task, by fine-tuning its weights with supervision.